wozlol/arduinoboy-RP2040-USB_MIDI_Host/README.md

 # Arduinoboy
+Adapted for my particular pinout for my Pro Micro Arduinoboy project.
+Mode select button function altered to use a built-in pull up resistor instead of the external 2k resistor on the official schematic.

-Official ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.
+ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.

 ![ScreenShot](http://trash80.net/arduinoboy/aboy1_2_0.jpg)